-In older scopes it was possible to adjust the image distance to correct for spherical aberration produced by refractive index issues (changing the tube length).
-However, this adjustment is not typically found on modern commercial confocals because of their complex nature.
-Instead, spherical aberration caused from imperfect coverslip thickness, inhomogeneous specimens or even temperature changes can sometimes be corrected if your objective has a correction collar.
+In older microscopes, it was possible to adjust the image distance to correct for spherical aberration produced by refractive index issues (changing the tube length).
+However, this adjustment is not typically found on modern commercial confocal microscopes because of their complex nature.
+Instead, spherical aberrations caused by imperfect coverslip thickness, non-homogeneous specimens, or even temperature changes can sometimes be corrected if your objective has a correction collar.

-The most likely conditions that will benefit from correction are high numerical aperture (NA) objectives that have major jumps in refractive index such as from air-to-glass, or from water-to-coverslip.
+The most likely conditions that will benefit from correction are high numerical aperture (NA) objectives that have major jumps in the refractive index such as from air-to-glass, or from water-to-coverslip.
 Although complicated, other types of corrector devices exist commercially such as the InFocus™ Dynamic Optical Focusing System.
-But in reality, adjusting the hardware is a last ditch and expensive effort.
-Instead it is best to ensure you have optimized your setup first.
+But in reality, adjusting the hardware is a last-ditch and expensive effort.
+Instead, it is best to ensure you have optimized your setup first.